Every time I told someone where I was headed, I got the same puzzled look.

 The word Bohemian itself has a kind of magic to it — both a place and a feeling.
 Historically, it refers to the Czech region of Bohemia, but over time it came to mean something far more poetic: free-spirited, creative, and unconventional.
 Think of artists and dreamers living on their own terms — or even Bohemian Rhapsody, that great anthem of artistic rebellion and emotion.
 Fitting, really, for a landscape as wild and inspiring as this one.

 The region’s sandstone was once part of a prehistoric ocean floor, and traces of that ancient sea still shape the cliffs and gorges.
-Later, the area became a beloved escape for Czech and German painters during the Romantic era, drawn here for the same reasons travelers come today: solitude, light, and endless shades of green.
+Later, the area became a beloved escape for Czech and German painters during the Romantic era, drawn here for the same reasons travelers come today: solitude, light and endless shades of green.

 It’s a landscape that has weathered time quietly — scarred by erosion, shaped by art, and preserved with care.

-Local Friends, Local Flavor
+Local Friends, Local Flavour

 After long days of exploring, I stayed at Hotel Ostrov, a quiet, comfortable resort tucked in the hills near Tisa.
 It’s the kind of place that invites you to slow down — to sit by the lake, unwind in the Finnish sauna, and linger over a meal worth writing home about.

 And the food?
 Pure art.
-I still remember the Belgian veal tartare with partridge egg and wasabi sorbet, the wild boar ragout, and the classic Czech beef in cream sauce with Carlsbad dumplings.
+I still remember the Belgian veal tartare with partridge egg and wasabi sorbet, the wild boar ragout and the classic Czech beef in cream sauce with Carlsbad dumplings.
 Dessert was another kind of adventure: dumplings filled with Belgian chocolate and served with strawberry sauce and mint-lime sorbet.

 If You Stay a Few Nights (And You Should)

-I stayed several nights in the region, and I’m glad I did.
+I stayed several nights in the region and I’m glad I did.
 Bohemian Switzerland rewards those who linger.
 There’s always another trail to wander or another lookout that steals your breath.

 One morning, I climbed up to Mariina skála — a wooden lookout perched high above the forest near Jetřichovice.
 From up there, the view stretches for miles, the sandstone cliffs glowing gold in the morning light.